ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export-multiple-sheets/index.md

 <grid-example title='Excel Export - Multiple Sheets with Filtered Data' name='excel-export-multiple-sheets-by-filter' type='generated' options='{ "enterprise": true }'></grid-example>

 ## Multiple Grids to Multiple Sheets

+In this example, we export two grids, each into a separate sheet of the same Excel file.
+Drag a few rows from the grid on the left into the grid on the right and click the export button above the grid.

 Note the following: